darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 The following additional options are provided in the shortcut mapping screen:

 export...
-: Export the current shortcut mappings for one or all of your devices (keyboard/mouse, midi, game) to an external file.
+: Export the current shortcut mappings for one or all of your devices (keyboard/mouse, midi, game controller) to an external file.
 The dialog will show you how many shortcuts exist for each device.

 import...
 : Import shortcut mappings from an external file for one or all of your devices.
 When loading a device, you can chose to assign it a different number.
 This can for example be used to exchange midi layouts.
 Before loading, you can chose to wipe the specific device first.
 When loading all from an empty file, this will effectively delete all your shortcuts.